 Determining Your Strengths and Shortcomings:

-It’s essential to thoroughly evaluate your performance after finishing the diagnostic practice test to determine your strengths and shortcomings.
-Look over your test findings, giving special attention to your strengths and weaknesses.
+After finishing the diagnostic practice test, it’s essential to thoroughly evaluate your performance to determine your strengths and shortcomings.
+Look over your test findings, paying special attention to your strengths and weaknesses.

 You can use your strengths during the study process by recognizing them.
 These subjects may need less concentration, allowing you to focus more on strengthening your weakest areas.
 Recognizing your deficiencies, on the other hand, will enable you to organize your efforts and devote more study time to those particular areas.